 The process of elimination

 Being in Europe guarantees a wide range of flight options between countries.
 I needed to pick a place that matched my criteria.
 A) wouldn’t immediately block flights from Italy, B) had a direct flight from Catania and C) had a direct flight to Toronto.
-I considered flying to Vienna, but wasn’t sure if all points applied.
-I then looked at Warsaw as there is direct flight to Toronto, but I assumed that Poland would limit/close its borders to arrivals from Italy.
+I considered flying to Vienna but wasn’t sure if all points applied.
+I then looked at Warsaw as there is a direct flight to Toronto, but I assumed that Poland would limit/close its borders to arrivals from Italy.
 I considered Paris and London but opted against both.

 Lesson 6: Always understand your options